 The post World War II years brought more change in the school's mission and in its name.
 In 1946, the senior college division was added and accordingly the name was altered to Hardin College.
 In January 1950, the name changed to Midwestern University, the junior college division remaining Hardin Junior College.
 In these years, wider recognition came to the school.
-In March 1948, the University became a member of the Association of Colleges and Secondary Schools.
-In January 1959, the University added a Graduate School which received full approval from the State Board of Education in August of that year.
+In March 1948, the university became a member of the Association of Colleges and Secondary Schools.
+In January 1959, the university added a Graduate School which received full approval from the State Board of Education in August of that year.

-A further change in the school's status came September 1, 1961, when by action of the 56th Legislature of the State of Texas, Midwestern University became part of the Texas Colleges and Universities System and the junior college division was dissolved.
+A further change in the school's status came September 1, 1961 when, by action of the 56th Legislature of the state of Texas, Midwestern University became part of the Texas Colleges and Universities System and the junior college division was dissolved.
 In 1975, the Texas Legislature changed the name to Midwestern State University.

-From its beginnings as a municipal junior college housed in a high school building, Midwestern has become a state university whose campus of 179 acres and 48 buildings offers a wide variety of academic programs in liberal and fine arts, mathematics, sciences, business, and applied sciences.
+From its beginning as a municipal junior college housed in a high school building, Midwestern has become a state university whose campus of 255 acres and 51 buildings offers a wide variety of academic programs through three liberal arts and three professional colleges.